Daniel Karlsbakk

-Daniel Seland Karlsbakk (born 7 April 2003) is a Norwegian footballer who plays as a forward for Eredivisie club SC Heerenveen.
+Daniel Seland Karlsbakk (born 7 April 2003) is a Norwegian professional footballer who plays as a forward for Eliteserien club Sarpsborg 08.

 Career

+Bryne and Viking

 Karlsbakk began his career in 2009 by joining hometown club Bryne's youth academy, which led to him signing his first professional contract with the club in April 2019.
 He made his senior debut on 26 October 2019.
 He suffered an ankle injury in June 2021 while attempting a backflip, which kept him out of action for much of the following season.

 On 7 December 2021, Karlsbakk signed a three-year contract with Viking.
 He made his competitive debut for the club on 21 April 2022 in a Norwegian Football Cup match against Bodø/Glimt and scored his first goal for the club against Haugesund on 25 June 2022.